Devolving Probation Services: An ethnographic study of the implementation of the 'Transforming Rehabilitation' agenda

 Funding awarded by the ESRC

-Dr Gwen Robinson's project on 'Devolving Probation Services: An ethnographic study of the implementation of the Transforming Rehabilitation agenda', to be conducted jointly with researchers at Liverpool John Moores University, has been supported under the ESRC's pilot Urgency Grants Mechanism, which enables researchers to follow through an opportunity that would be lost if the application went through the usual ESRC process.
-This project will track the changes resulting from devolution of probation services, a development which was announced by the government in autumn 2013 for implementation in spring 2014.
-The usual time spent developing a research proposal, waiting for a decision and then managing the project start-up would have made it impossible to track these changes from before they came into force, which the urgency mechanism has meant the project is now able to do.
+Dr Gwen Robinson's project 'Devolving Probation Services: An ethnographic study of the implementation of the Transforming Rehabilitation agenda', was conducted jointly with researchers at Liverpool John Moores University.
+The project was supported under the ESRC's pilot Urgency Grants Mechanism, which enables researchers to pursue an opportunity to conduct research in relation to an unexpected event – an opportunity which would be lost if the application went through the usual ESRC process.
+This project explored the impacts on probation staff of the changes resulting from the devolution of probation services, a development which was announced by the government in autumn 2013 and implemented in spring 2014.

-The Probation Service in England & Wales is a public body which plays a key role in the criminal justice system.
-The Service is more than 100 years old and is responsible for supervising offenders subject to community-based sentences as well as large numbers of offenders who are subject to mandatory supervision at the end of a prison sentence.
-Currently the Probation Service supervises approximately 220,000 offenders in the community and employs more than 16,000 staff.
-In 2013 the Ministry of Justice announced plans to implement a policy which will see approximately 70% of the work carried out by the public Probation Service being outsourced to other providers, including private sector companies.
+The Probation Service in England & Wales existed for more than 100 years as a public body, playing a key role in the criminal justice system.
+The public sector Probation Service was responsible for supervising offenders subject to community-based sentences as well as large numbers of offenders who are subject to mandatory supervision at the end of a prison sentence.
+In 2013 the Probation Service supervised approximately 220,000 offenders in the community and employed more than 16,000 staff.
+In 2013 the Ministry of Justice announced plans to implement a policy which would see approximately 70% of the work carried out by the public Probation Service being outsourced to other providers, including private sector companies.

 The first stage in the process involved the creation of 21 'Community Rehabilitation Companies' (from 1 June 2014) which would be owned by the Ministry of Justice for a period of several months, prior to being offered for sale to a variety of potential providers, including private companies.